AndyLiner13/hw-docs/Mobile and web/Designing worlds for mobile and web/Designing Worlds For Mobile.md

 ### Simplify interactions and use the touchscreen to engage players

-MR controls feel best when embodied and there’s a tight connection between player’s physical actions and effect in the world.
+VR controls feel best when embodied and there’s a tight connection between player’s physical actions and effect in the world.
 Mobile can produce a similar feeling of immersion using [**Focused interaction**](/hw-docs/Mobile%20and%20web/TypeScript%20APIs%20for%20mobile/Focused%20Interaction.md) , enabling players to directly interact with the world through taps and swipes.

 **Examples**: